lesleytomosada/gather/journals/mckenzie_barker.md

 Our to-dos for today:
 * Finalizing our API endpoints
-* Breaking down and assigning endpoints to members
+* Breaking down and assigning endpoints to each team member
 * Creating issues on our gitlab issue board

+We spent a lot of time today discussing the design of the site and reviewed it with James.
+We received feedback on our endpoints and were able to get them all written out how we expect our site to function.
+Once all of the endpoints were designed, we assigned each to a team member and will decide on if we are going to group code, partner code, or spend time working individually.